azhar0100/BreadBoard/README.md

 ![Messy Breadboard](messywires.JPG?raw=True)

+**Disclaimer:** This project is not complete, and the code uploaded is also a fraction of the original code.

 Verilog circuit representation
 ----
 In most of our lab tasks, we are given (or else, have to prepare) a verilog representation of the circuit.
 This representation can be read by a python program using the pyverilog library.
 First, that representation is used to get a graph representation of the input circuit.